AntoninPvr/RPI_3Bplus_passive_enclosure/README.md

 * Raspberry PI 3B+

 ## Thermal management
 This enclosure is designed to be used with passive cooling solution.
 35x35x12mm heatsink is recommended.
-Can be easily modified to fit 40x40x12mm heatsink.

 A 1mm copper plate between the CPU and the heatsink is needed to allow space for surrounding components.